ROSE 0.11.145.281

 Checks register reference.

 Returns true if and only if this abstract location refers to a register.
-It is impossible for an abstract location to refer to both a register and memory.
+It is impossible for an abstract location to refer to both a register and memory; specifically, this returns false for register-relative memory locations.

 bool Rose::BinaryAnalysis::AbstractLocation::isAddress ( ) const